getindata/kedro-kubeflow/docs/source/02_installation/01_installation.md

 ## Available commands

-You can check available commands by going into project directory and runnning:
+You can check available commands by going into project directory and running:

 ```console
 $ kedro kubeflow